-- 7.0 REAGENTS AND STANDARDS - 7.1 pH Adjustment and Back-Extraction - 7.1.1 Potassium hydroxide-Dissolve 20 g reagent grade KOH in 100 mL reagent water. - 7.1.2 Sulfuric acid-Reagent grade (specific gravity 1.84). - 7.1.3 Hydrochloric acid, 6N.
-(1:1) Add 500 mL concentrated HCl to 400 mL reagent water and dilute to one liter (L). - 7.1.4 Sodium chloride-solution.
-Dissolve 50g of reagent grade NaCl to reagent water and dilute to one liter (L). - 7.2 Solution Drying and Evaporation - 7.2.1 Solution drying-Sodium sulfate, reagent grade, granular, anhydrous (Baker 3375, or equivalent), rinsed with methylene chloride (20 mL/g), baked at 400°C for one hour minimum, cooled in a dessicator, and stored in a pre-cleaned glass bottle with screw-cap that prevents moisture from entering.
+- 7.0 REAGENTS AND STANDARDS - 7.1 pH Adjustment and Back Extraction - 7.1.1 Potassium hydroxide Dissolve 20 g reagent grade KOH in 100 mL reagent water. - 7.1.2 Sulfuric acid Reagent grade (specific gravity 1.84). - 7.1.3 Hydrochloric acid, 6N.
+(1:1) Add 500 mL concentrated HCl to 400 mL reagent water and dilute to 1 L. - 7.1.4 Sodium chloride solution.
+Dissolve 50g of reagent grade NaCl to reagent water and dilute to 1 $\rm L.$ - 7.2 Solution Drying and Evaporation - 7.2.1 Solution drying Sodium sulfate, reagent grade, granular, anhydrous (Baker 3375, or equivalent), rinsed with methylene chloride (20 mL/g), baked at 400°C for one hour minimum, cooled in a desiccator, and stored in a pre-cleaned glass bottle with screw-cap that prevents moisture from entering.
 If, after heating, the sodium sulfate develops a noticeable grayish cast (due to the presence of carbon in the crystal matrix), that batch of reagent is not suitable for use and should be discarded.
-Extraction with methylene chloride (as opposed to simple rinsing) and baking at a lower temperature may produce sodium sulfate that is suitable for use. - 7.2.2 Tissue drying Sodium sulfate, reagent grade, powdered, treated and stored as described above. - 7.2.3 Prepurified nitrogen. - 7.3 Extraction - 7.3.1 Solvents Acetone, toluene, cyclohexane, hexane, methanol, methylene chloride, and nonane; distilled in glass, pesticide quality, lotcertified to be free of interferences. - 7.3.2 White quartz sand, 60/70 mesh For Soxhlet/Dean-Stark extraction (Aldrich Chemical, Cat.
+Extraction with methylene chloride (as opposed to simple rinsing) and baking at a lower temperature may produce sodium sulfate that is suitable for use. - 7.2.2 Tissue drying Sodium sulfate, reagent grade, powdered, treated and stored as described above. - 7.2.3 Pre-purified Nitrogen. - 7.3 Extraction - 7.3.1 Solvents Acetone, toluene, cyclohexane, hexane, methanol, methylene chloride, and nonane; distilled in glass, pesticide quality, lotcertified to be free of interferences. - 7.3.2 White quartz sand, 60/70 mesh For Soxhlet/Dean-Stark (SDS) extraction (Aldrich Chemical, Cat.
 No. 27-437-9, or equivalent).
-Bake at 450°C for four hours minimum. - 7.4 GPC Calibration Solution
+Bake at 450°C for 4 hours minimum. - 7.4 Gel Permeation Chromatography (GPC) Calibration Solution